agentmorris/camera-trap-ml-survey/README.md

 Whole-image classification for empty separation, species classification.

-"We did not directly (i.e., without transfer-learning) apply models trained on one dataset to another dataset even if the identification of empty images is the same task."
+&ldquo;We did not directly (i.e., without transfer-learning) apply models trained on one dataset to another dataset even if the identification of empty images is the same task.&rdquo;

 Incorporated into a live experiment on Zooniverse; if annotators agreed with model, image was retired early (i.e., with fewer annotators).